karlkimuhu/valentines-demo/README.md

-this is the code foe the "valentines proposal"
+this is the code for the "valentines proposal"